Belarusian dissidents fear the regime will put them into detention camps. It may have already built one - KTVZ

 In October, an activist group of former security officers, ByPol, released a recording they alleged to have been made of the deputy interior minister, Mikalay Karpyankou, in which he said “resettlement” prison camps needed to be built for more “sharp-heeled” protesters to reform them.
 In the recording, Karpyankou proposed building a camp out of an existing penitentiary in the town of Ivatsevichy.

+A US State Department spokesperson said they were aware of the reports, and “we will continue to closely monitor the situation.
+The United States condemns in the strongest terms the recent and ongoing crackdown on journalists and civil society by the Lukashenka regime.
+[We] renew our call for an end to the crackdown, the immediate release of all political prisoners … and free-and-fair elections with international observation.”

 The Belarusian government decried the recordings at the time of their release as “fake” news.
-The government did not respond to CNN’s request for comment for this article.
+The government did not respond to CNN’s request for comment for this article ahead of publication.

+After publication, Belarusian state TV channel ONT on Friday broadcast video and drone footage from what appeared to be the same location.
+The report said the facility was an armaments depot for the Belarusian military’s air defense department, and featured an officer and another individual on camera detailing its contents, and saying locals were well aware of its purpose.
+The report also showed the interior of what it said were the same buildings, which contained military equipment.

 CNN has not been able to access the interior of the facility near Novokolosovo, and there are no signs the camp has yet housed prisoners.
 A western intelligence official told CNN the use of the facility as a prison camp was “possible,” although they did not have direct evidence to that effect.
 Locals in the town of Novokolosovo refer to the facility as “the camp.”
 One resident, told to leave the area by military guards recently when he approached the site, said: “My friend Sasha, a builder, told me they refurbished this place.
 There are three levels of barbed wire, and its electrified.
 I was picking mushrooms here when a military man came up to me and said that I can’t walk there.”
 Two other witnesses also observed military patrols.

-Note: Editor’s note: This report has been updated with a government response broadcast by Belarusian state television, and comment from the US State Department.